saintmalik/blog.saintmalik.me/blog/2023-04-11-argocd-on-kubernetes-cluster.md

 </picture>

 :::note
-Only YAML files available in the **dev** folder of our repository will be deployed and luckily, we only have one, and that is the single deployment that you are seeing in the above screenshot
+Only YAML files available in the **dev** folder of our repository will be deployed and luckily, I only have one, and that is the single deployment that you are seeing in the above screenshot
 :::

 ### 👉 Step 4 - Testing to see if everything works

-So to confirm if all we have done works well, we can now alter the image in our deployment yaml file from our github repository, so i will edit the yaml file from github now
+So to confirm if all you have done works well, you can now alter the image in our deployment yaml file from our github repository, so i will edit the yaml file from github now

 <picture>
   <source type="image/webp" srcset={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/make-changes.webp`} alt="Okay, thats all"/>